jennybc/happy-git-with-r/10_connect-git-github.Rmd

 If you click on "commits," you should see one with the message "A commit from my local computer."

-If you have made it this far, you are ready to graduate to using Git and GitHub with RStudio *(add link)*.
+If you have made it this far, you are ready to graduate to using Git and GitHub with RStudio (chapter \@ref(rstudio-git-github)).
 But first ...

 ## Am I really going to type GitHub username and password on each push?